 It's important to create an event or offer a gift that means something special to your spouse.
-But everyone has different taste and different ideas about what matters most, so there's no single recipe for an ideal gift.
+But everyone has different tastes and different ideas about what matters most, so there's no single recipe for an ideal gift.
 For example:

 - Julie was annoyed to receive a sewing machine; she saw it as just another "useful" object that meant more work and less fun for her.
 Alyssa, on the other hand, was thrilled to receive a sewing machine because she had just started a new costume-making business and the new high-end machine told her that her husband truly supported her ambitions.

 - Bob was delighted to receive a single rose and a romantic dinner as a birthday gift from his partner.
 Sam, however, was disappointed because he had been hinting for months that he wanted to go to New York City to see a Broadway show.